Lessons from Malaysian Palm Oil Farmers for the UNFSS

 There are similarities to suggest that it would work.

-Rice at one time, was the main crop cultivated by Malaysian farmers for self consumption and a cash crop.
+Rice at one time, was the main crop cultivated by Malaysian farmers for self-consumption and a cash crop.
 It fell out of favour when imports from other Southeast Asian countries drove market prices down.
-The import values of rice has increased steadily since Malaysia achieved nationhood.
+The import values of rice have increased steadily since Malaysia achieved nationhood.
 As the country developed, farming for a livelihood has fallen out of favour among the younger generation but for those who continue to operate small farms, oil palm has become a favoured crop.
 Some 500,000 small farmers are registered with the Malaysian Palm Oil Board which oversees all palm oil production in Malaysia.

 How is this Relevant to Poorer Nations like Madagascar?